DhruvinV/dhruvinv/README.md

 ---
 - 🔭 A 4th year computer science student at the University of Toronto.
 - 🏛 Looking for a full-time job opportunities beginning June 2022.
-- 👨‍💻 Full Stack developer who enjoys working in Javascript eco-system.
+- 👨‍💻 Jack of all trades,  Web, Systems, ML etc
 - 🏀 In my free time, I'm either reading, biking or competing in various local sports leagues.
 - 🌱 I’m currently learning Golang in my free time.